armory/documentation/_overview/fiat-permissions-overview.md

 ## Mapping exercise

-Before you configure permissions, answer the following questions to figure out how to map roles and permissions in your deployment:
+Answer the following questions to figure out how to map roles and permissions in your deployment:

 * Which roles/groups have READ and/or WRITE access to which Clouddriver accounts
 * Which roles/groups have READ, WRITE, EXECUTE access to each Spinnaker Application
 * Which roles/groups have READ and/or WRITE/EXECUTE access to which CI/Build accounts

-Answering these questions will help you determine what permissions and roles are needed.

 The following image shows an example result of this exercise based on the user roles described in [Example Fiat](#example-fiat):